JackieTseng/paper-notes/docs/2/README.md

 ### Problem

-Neural networks are both **computationally intensive** and **memory intensive**, making them diffcult to deploy on embedded systems with limited hardware resources.
+1. **Computationally intensive** and **memory intensive**, making them diffcult to deploy on embedded systems with limited hardware resources.
+2. **Large storage overhead** prevents deep neural networks from being incorporated into mobile apps.
+3. **Energy consumption**

 ### Method

-1. Prunes the network by learning only the important conncetions.
+1. Prunes the network by learning only the important conncetions and removing the redundant connections, keeping only the most informative connections.
 2. Quantiza the wights to enforce weight sharing and apply Huffman coding.
 3. Retrain the network to fine tune the remaining connections and the quantized centroids.